Swasth-Apps/swasth.co/src/pages/blog/positive-psychology.md

 ## **OUR PROGRAM**

 RESILIENS offers an outstanding program to help you deal with negativity and combat them with positivity.
 Our one and only goal are to work for you people all day and offer you the best of the best.
 We provide you with a number of sessions to work along and attain positivity.
-The only you need is, complete the sessions in time, that is, 7 days, and similarly head over to the next session which gets changed by default.
+The only thing you need is, complete the sessions in time, that is, 7 days, and similarly head over to the next session which gets changed by default.
 Our app even reminds you of incomplete sessions every day so that you do not miss out on them.
 You can even use the URL provided to change the session as per your choice but the time limit still doesn't change.
 These sessions are as follows:

 SESSION 1: INTRODUCTION